 Learn how to make a classic pesto sauce with this easy-to-follow recipe!
 It’s so fresh and flavorful and has many uses other than pasta.
 Plus, it’s SUPER EASY!
 6-ingredients, low-carb, Keto, gluten-free, vegetarian, vegan option

-Basil pesto sauce can be made in two simple steps after minimal prep.
+Basil pesto sauce is made in two simple steps with minimal prep.
 See below and the printable recipe card is at the bottom of the post.
 Make this recipe vegan by omitting the cheese.
 Make it nut free by omitting the pine nuts.

 What is basil pesto made of?